DaBaEnhanced/DaBaEnhanced.github.io/short.markdown

 permalink: /short
 ---

-### ClumsyGiBa's Short Stories
+### Clumsy.GiBa's Short Stories

-This is a collection of various short stories I've written using Claude
+This is a collection of various short stories I've written with the help of Claude 3.7

 If you prefer reading them in a nice ebook reader friedly PDF I've compiled them (up to 033) in a nice little PDF you can find <a href="assets/pdf/Short Stories - Clumsy.GiBa v2.pdf" target="_blank" style="color: #007bff; text-decoration: underline;">here</a>.